shivannis/xandr-docs-public/xandr-docs/curate/reporting-on-viewability.md

 | Viewability Measurement Rate | The percentage of impressions measured for viewability out of the total number of impressions.
 (View Measured Imps / Imps) |

 > [!NOTE]
-> The Microsoft Advertising measured viewability rate should not be directly compared to other measurement vendors, due to differences in what, where and how impressions were served.
+> The Microsoft Advertising measured viewability rate should not be directly compared to other measurement vendors, due to differences in what, where, and how impressions were served.

 ### Viewability metrics